ovh/docs/pages/platform/logs-data-platform/elastalert/guide.fr-fr.md

 You can find all the available options [here](https://elastalert2.readthedocs.io/en/latest/running_elastalert.html#downloading-and-configuring){.external}.

 - **rules_folder** is where ElastAlert will load rule configuration files from.
 It will attempt to load every .yaml file in the folder.
 Without any valid rules, ElastAlert will not start.
 In this folder.
-- **run_every** is how often ElastAlert will query Opensearch.
+- **run_every** is how often ElastAlert will query OpenSearch.
 - **buffer_time** is the size of the query window, stretching backwards from the time each query is run.
-- **es_host** is the address of an Opensearch cluster where ElastAlert will store data about its state, queries run, alerts, and errors.
-Each rule may also use a different Opensearch host to query against.
+- **es_host** is the address of an OpenSearch cluster where ElastAlert will store data about its state, queries run, alerts, and errors.
+Each rule may also use a different OpenSearch host to query against.
 - **es_port** is the port corresponding to es\_host.
 - **use_ssl**: whether or not to connect to es\_host using TLS.
 TLS is mandatory in our platform.
 - **verify_certs** whether or not to verify TLS certificates.
 Our platform uses certificates validated by most operating systems and browsers.
-- **es_username** is the username used to connect to Opensearch APIs.
+- **es_username** is the username used to connect to OpenSearch APIs.
-- **es_password** is the password used to connect to Opensearch APIs.
+- **es_password** is the password used to connect to OpenSearch APIs.
 Remember that you can use tokens in place of these credentials.
 - **writeback_index** is the name of the index in which ElastAlert will store data.
 Use the same name you used to configure indices with `elastalert-create-index`.
 - **alert_time_limit** is the retry window for failed alerts.